 In the Hood: Sunset Shimmer uses this while stealing the crown.

-It's also apparent that the when the Humane 6 pulled a Care Bear Stare against Demon!Sunset Shimmer that this was the result.
+It's also apparent that when they pulled a Care Bear Stare against Demon!Sunset Shimmer, this was the result.

 Keep Away: The girls toss the crown between each other to keep Snips and Snails from grabbing it for Sunset Shimmer.
 It backfires when Twilight fails to check her throw.

-Kick the Dog: Sunset Shimmer pulls off this trope so many times, ranging from bullying to framing Twilight to attempted murder, that some fans actually consider some of them to be her Moral Event Horizon.
-Which may be why they don't buy her redemption.
+Kick the Dog: Sunset Shimmer pulls off this trope so many times, ranging from bullying to framing Twilight to attempted murder.

 Knight of Cerebus: Believe it or not, Sunset Shimmer.
 Her bullying is by far the cruelest displayed by any character in the series proper so far.
 Not only that, once she gains her demoness form, she turns Snips and Snails into demons, mind controls the entire student body as her own personal army, and comes dangerously close to actually killing Twilight.